 If it smells like ammonia

-An ammonia smell is an indication that there is too much nitrogen and not enough carbon in the mix.
-To fix the odor, add material that is high in carbon, like shredded paper or wood chips.
+If your compost smells like ammonia, it means there is too much nitrogen and not enough carbon.
+To fix it, add material that is high in carbon, like shredded paper or wood chips.
 One way to avoid this problem is by adding a layer of high-carbon material after each addition of kitchen scraps.

 If it smells sour, rotten, or septic